Ivan Vyshenskyi: Biography

 Not much is known about the life of Vyshenskyi.
 It is considered to be likely that he spent part of his youth in Lutsk and was connected with scholars from the Ostroh Academy.
 Within the years 1576–1580 he traveled to Mount Athos in Greece, which was the center of Orthodox monk culture.
-He stayed there until his death, with the exception of a short visit to Ukraine between 1604 and 1606 when he quarreled with members of the Lviv brotherhood.
+He stayed there until his death, with the exception of a short visit to Ukraine between 1604 and 1606 when he quarreled with members of the Lviv Brotherhood.

+Views

+Being opposed to Catholicism and the Union of Brest, Vyshenskyi adopted the positions of Byzantine asceticism and condemned the entire contemporary order of the church and society.
+He saw the original Christian brotherhood as a way of establishing God's Kingdom on Earth.
+Vyshenskyi opposed secular education and viewed folk traditions as pagan.
+His works combined the elements of epistle, dialogue and polemic treatise and juxtaposed the images of moral decay embodied by the upper classes with the poverty of their common subjects and monks.

 Work

-In his writings, Vyshenskyi opposed Catholicism and the uniate church.
+In his writings, Vyshenskyi opposed Catholicism and the Uniate Church.
 He sent messages arguing his position from Mount Athos.
 Vyshenskyi was especially polemic in his communications with Piotr Skarga, who supported church union.
 His arguments were based on opposition to the church hierarchy of Catholicism and to Byzantine asceticism.
 Vyshenskyi wrote not in the common Church Slavonic language, but in the Ruthenian language, an older form of Ukrainian.